island-is/island.is/apps/air-discount-scheme/README.md

-# Air Discount Scheme - Loftbru
+# Air Discount Scheme - Loftbrú

 ## About